kubernetes/kubernetes/docs/glossary.md

 : A load-balanced set of `pods` which can be accessed via a single stable IP address.
 See [services](./services.md).

 **UID**
-: An identifier on all Kubernetes objects that is set by the Kubernetes API server.
+: An identifier on all LMKTFY objects that is set by the LMKTFY API server.
 Can be used to distinguish between historical occurrences of same-Name objects.
 See [identifiers](identifiers.md).

 **Volume**
 : A directory, possibly with some data in it, which is accessible to a Container as part of its filesystem.
-Kubernetes Volumes build upon [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/), adding provisioning of the Volume directory and/or device.
+LMKTFY Volumes build upon [Docker Volumes](https://docs.docker.com/userguide/dockervolumes/), adding provisioning of the Volume directory and/or device.
 See [volumes](volumes.md).